golmschenk/bokeh_prebuilt_extension_example/index.md

-# A Bokeh prebuilt extension example
+# A minimal Bokeh prebuilt extension example
 This repository contains a simple [Bokeh prebuilt extension](https://docs.bokeh.org/en/latest/docs/user_guide/extensions.html#pre-built-extensions).

 It is mostly just the "[Wrapping a JavaScript library](https://docs.bokeh.org/en/latest/docs/user_guide/extensions_gallery/wrapping.html#userguide-extensions-examples-wrapping)" example reworked to be used as a prebuilt extension as opposed to an inline extension used in the tutorial.
 The only changes are those necessary to convert it to a prebuilt extension.